Scoil Naomh Áine, Rathgarogue, New Ross, Co. Wexford

 • the decision and the rationale for the decision

-• the duration of the suspension and any conditions attached to
+• the duration of the suspension and any conditions attached to the suspension.

 Report to the Board of Management The Principal will report all suspensions to the Board of Management, with the reasons for and the duration of each suspension.